Celebrating World Lion Day With Preschoolers

 • Lions are mammals.

-• The lioness is the female and they have a very nurturing nature, often caring for a cub that has been neglected as if it were her own.
+• The lioness is the female, and they have a very nurturing nature, often caring for a cub that has been neglected as if it were her own.

-• It is not uncommon for two lionesses to have their cubs at the same time as they can be raised together.
+• It is not uncommon for two lionesses to have their cubs at the same time, as they can be raised together.

 • A lioness usually gives birth to between one and four lion babies.

 • Lion cubs have light spots on their fur when they are born.
-These fade when they grow up and they help camouflage or hide, them when they’re young.
+These fade when they grow up, and they help camouflage or hide them when they’re young.

 • Lions live up to 16 years in the wild.

-• When lions breed with tigers the resulting hybrids are known as ligers and tigons.
+• When lions breed with tigers, the resulting hybrids are known as ligers and tigons.
 There are also lion and leopard hybrids known as leopons and lion and jaguar hybrids known as jaglions.

-• The main two types of lions are African and Asian.
+• The two main types of lions are African and Asian.

-• Among the threats lions face is the human incursion on their wildlands which is reducing their food, and the increasingly popular “trophy hunting”.
+• Among the threats lions face is the human incursion on their wildlands, which is reducing their food, and the increasingly popular “trophy hunting”.

 • Lions are a vulnerable species.